csymonds/codebot/README.md

    $ pip3 install pynput torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117
    ```

+6. Add keys

-6. Make a copy of the example environment variables files
+   Step 1: Make a copy of the example environment variables files

    ```bash
    $ cp example_key_openai.txt key_openai.txt
    $ cp example_key_pinecone.txt key_pinecone.txt
    ```

+   Step 2: Copy in your key to the respective file

-7. Add your [OpenAI API key](https://beta.openai.com/account/api-keys) to the newly created `key_openai.txt` file
+      Add your [OpenAI API key](https://beta.openai.com/account/api-keys) to the newly created `key_openai.txt` file

       Add your [Pinecone API key](https://docs.pinecone.io/docs/quickstart#2-get-and-verify-your-pinecone-api-key) to the newly created `key_pinecone.txt` file

-8. Deactivate
+7. Deactivate
    ```
    $ deactivate
    ```

-Tips: sounddevice defaults to your default communications devices to record/playback To check/modify what those defaults are, use
+Tips: sounddevice defaults to your default communications devices in order to record/playback

+To check/modify what those defaults are, use

    ```bash
    python -m sounddevice
    ```

+PLEASE NOTE: Windows Defender will have an issue with the chat.py file because of the pynput library.
+It considers the use of this library to constitute a keylogger and will quarantine the file even before you run it.
+Therefore if you would like to run this file, once Windows Defender quarantines the file, you will need to

+1. tell Windows Defender to allow the python file and
+2. Look in your Protection History, find the threat action, and tell it to restore the file

+Finally: You will get a warning about model parameters missing when you run this.
+It is harmless, and can be suppressed by setting the `ignore_warnings` parameter to `True`